x

 You can create your tree in the Tree Testing editor by either making it from scratch or importing it as a CSV file.
 We also wrote an entire article on how to make good trees for tree testing.

-Tree created using a spreadsheetTree structure created in spreadsheet editor
+Tree structure created in spreadsheet editor

-Use the Tree Testing editor for creating completely new information structures or for adjusting existing ones.
+Use the Tree Testing software for creating completely new information structures or for adjusting existing ones.
 When you already have a previous copy of the tree as a CSV file that you’d like to reuse and modify, you can import it as a base for a new one.

-Tree defined within UXtweaks Tree Testing editorTree created in UXtweak editor
+Tree defined within UXtweak Tree Testing editor

-Quick tip For testing already existing trees on websites/web apps, UXtweak Tree Testing offers a handy feature to load the tree from the live website by using its URL and ID of the tree.
+Quick tip For testing already existing trees on websites/web apps, UXtweak Tree Testing software offers a handy feature to load the tree from the live website by using its URL and ID of the tree.
 This function will save you a lot of time, especially when testing complex structures.

 Here is a quick tutorial on how to load a tree structure from the website: